 I had my first classical guitar lesson a few days ago and wow, is this going to be demanding (in a good way)!

-Unlike my group lesson teacher, my private teacher doesn’t take a sequential approach (making people learn technique first before learning songs and reading music).
-Instead, he tosses students in all at once and continually refines their work as they progress.
+Unlike my online group lesson teacher, my private teacher doesn’t take a sequential approach (making people learn technique first before learning songs and reading music).
+Instead, he tosses students in all at once and continually refines their technique and musicianship as they progress.
 He explained that when he was teaching classical guitar at a university, his students had juries every 12 weeks, so he had to find efficient ways to teach and prepare them.

 So he pulled out my Prep Level book (mind you, this is a pre-Grade 1 book), got a sense of my music background (Yes, I can read music.
 Yes, I know the names of the strings.
 No, I don’t know where the notes are on the fretboard unless I spend a few seconds figuring out each one), then selected a simple piece and asked me to play it.